jtmoon79/goto_http_redirect_server/README.md

   Network users can type in their browser address bar `goto/…⏎` to easily use the _"Go To" HTTP redirect server_.\*\*

-- There are many methods to constrain the a running process.
+- There are many methods to secure a running process.
   One method is to use `authbind` to run `goto_http_redirect_server` as a low privilege process.